A New Approximation Technique for Resource-Allocation Problems: Random Matchings with Linear Constraints, and GAP with Capacity Constraints

-Let $J$ and $M$ denote the set of jobs and machines, respectively.
-Suppose we are at the beginning of some iteration $(h+1)$ of the overall algorithm: we are currently looking at the values $X_{i,j}^{h}$.
-We will maintain four invariants: \begin{description} \item[(I1)] Once a variable $x_{i,j}$ gets assigned to $0$ or $1$, it is never changed; \item[(I2)] The constraints (Assign) always hold; and \item[(I3)] Once a constraint in (Capacity) becomes tight, it remains tight. \item[(IV)] Once a constraint is dropped in some iteration, it is never reinstated. \end{description} Iteration $(h+1)$ of \textbf{Sched-Cap} consists of three main steps:
+\begin{description} \item[(I1)] Once a variable $x_{i,j}$ gets assigned to $0$ or $1$, it is never changed; \item[(I2)] The constraints (Assign) always hold; and \item[(I3)] Once a constraint in (Capacity) becomes tight, it remains tight, and \item[(I4)] Once a constraint is dropped in some iteration, it is never reinstated. \end{description} Iteration $(h+1)$ of \textbf{Sched-Cap} consists of three main steps:

 \SN 1.
-Since we aim to maintain ({\bf I1}), let us remove all $X_{i,j}^{h} \in \{0,1\}$; i.e., we project $X^{h}$ to those co-ordinates $(i,j)$ for which $X_{i,j}^{h} \in (0,1)$, to obtain the current vector $Y$ of ``floating'' (to-be-rounded) variables; let $\mathcal{S} \equiv (A_h Y = u_h)$ denote the current linear system that represents \textbf{LP-Cap}. ($A_h$ is some matrix and $u_h$ is a vector; we avoid using ``$\mathcal{S}_h$'' to simplify notation.)
+We first \emph{hard-wire} all $X_{i,j}^{h} \in \{0,1\}$; thus, the variables $X_{i,j}^{h} \in (0,1)$ yield the current vector $Y$ of ``floating'' (to-be-rounded) variables; let $\mathcal{S} \equiv (A_h Y = u_h)$ denote the current linear system that represents \textbf{LP-Cap}. ($A_h$ is some matrix and $u_h$ is a vector; we avoid using ``$\mathcal{S}_h$'' to simplify notation.)
 In particular, the ``capacity'' of machine $i$ in $\mathcal{S}$ is its residual capacity $b_i'$, i.e., $b_i$ minus the number of jobs that have been permanently assigned to $i$ thus far.
+Recall that the cost constraint is \emph{not} included in the constraint matrix $A_h Y = u_h$; we continue to maintain $A_h Y = u_h$ exactly.

 \SN 2.
 Let $Y \in \Re^v$ for some $v$; note that $Y \in (0,1)^v$.
 Let $M_k$ denote the set of all machines $i$ for which exactly $k$ of the values $Y_{i,j}$ are positive.
-We will now drop some of the constraints in $\mathcal{S}$: \begin{description} \item[(D1)] for each $i \in M_1$, we drop its load and capacity constraints from $\mathcal{S}$; \item[(D2)] for each $i \in M_2$, we drop its load constraint and rewrite its capacity constraint as $x_{i,j_1}+x_{i,j_2} \leq \lceil X^{h}_{i,j_1}+X^{h}_{i,j_2}\rceil$, where $j_1,j_2$ are the two jobs fractionally assigned to $i$. \item[(D3)] for each $i \in (M_3)$ for which \emph{both} its load and capacity constraints are tight in $\mathcal{S}$, we drop its load constraint from $\mathcal{S}$. \end{description}
+We will now drop some of the constraints in $\mathcal{S}$: \begin{description} \item[(D1)] for each $i \in M_1$, we drop its load and capacity constraints from $\mathcal{S}$; \item[(D2)] for each $i \in M_2$, we drop its load constraint and rewrite its capacity constraint as $x_{i,j_1}+x_{i,j_2} \leq \lceil X^{h}_{i,j_1}+X^{h}_{i,j_2}\rceil$, where $j_1,j_2$ are the two jobs fractionally assigned to $i$. \item[(D3)] for each $i \in M_3$ for which \emph{both} its load and capacity constraints are tight in $\mathcal{S}$, we drop its load constraint from $\mathcal{S}$. \end{description}

 \SN 3.
 Let $\mathcal{P}$ denote the polytope defined by this reduced system of constraints.
 A key claim that is proven in Lemma~\ref{lemma:vertex} below is that $Y$ is \emph{not} a vertex of $\mathcal{P}$.
 We now invoke $\textbf{RandMove}(Y,\mathcal{P})$; this is allowable if $Y$ is indeed not a vertex of $\mathcal{P}$.